Springfield Sex Crime Lawyer

 At Jarrett Maillet J.D., P.C., we have defended clients against all manner of sexual crimes and their severe penalties, including the following:

-• Child molestation.
-This crime occurs when an individual performs a sexual or immoral act to or in front of a child under the age of 16 in order to be aroused or to satisfy their sexual desires.
+- Child molestation: This crime occurs when an individual performs a sexual or immoral act to or in front of a child under the age of 16 in order to be aroused or to satisfy their sexual desires.
 For a first-time offense of child molestation, the convicted individual may face anywhere from five to 20 years in prison.
 However, in cases of subsequent convictions, the individual may face anywhere from 10 to 30 years of prison time.

-• Rape.
-In Georgia, rape occurs when a male has carnal knowledge or the penetration of a female sex organ by a male sex organ against her will or using force.
+- Rape: In Georgia, rape occurs when a male has carnal knowledge or the penetration of a female sex organ by a male sex organ against her will or using force.
 Under this definition, an individual assigned male at birth cannot be considered a victim of rape.
 If convicted of this crime, an individual can face a minimum of 25 years in prison.

-• Statutory rape.
-A charge of this nature may arise when an individual is accused of having sexual intercourse with another person who is under the age of 16 years and is not the spouse of the accused person.
+- Statutory rape: A charge of this nature may arise when an individual is accused of having sexual intercourse with another person who is under the age of 16 years and is not the spouse of the accused person.
 If convicted, an individual may face anywhere from one to 20 years in prison unless they are older than 21 years of age, in which case a prison sentence could last anywhere from 10 to 20 years.

-• Incest.
-In Georgia, an individual can be charged with incest if they have allegedly engaged in sexual intercourse or sodomy with an individual who they know to be their relative.
+- Incest: In Georgia, an individual can be charged with incest if they have allegedly engaged in sexual intercourse or sodomy with an individual who they know to be their relative.
 This can include relations between parent and child, siblings, grandchild and grandparent, or stepparent and stepchild.

-• Public indecency.
-An individual can face charges of this nature if they are accused of performing certain acts while in a public place.
+A successful conviction for incest carries a prison sentence of anywhere between 10 to 30 years unless the case involves a child under the age of 14, in which case the prison sentence can rise to 25 to 50 years. - Public indecency: An individual can face charges of this nature if they are accused of performing certain acts while in a public place.
 These acts can include taking part in sexual intercourse, knowingly exposing your sexual organs, or being completely or partially nudity.

 For the first two convictions of this crime, an individual will face misdemeanor charges.
 However, for further convictions, the penalty is 1-5 years in prison.